3.7.2.20 Substantial change in circumstances for SpB

 Timing of the substantial change in circumstances

-A change of circumstances is only relevant for the purposes of the SSAct if that change of circumstances occurs after the person has arrived in Australia.
+A change of circumstances is only relevant for the purposes of the SSAct section 739A(7) if that change of circumstances occurs after the person has first arrived in Australia.

-Example: After arriving in Australia and becoming an Australian resident, a person suffers a serious long-term illness, which prevents them from working.
-The illness is deemed severe enough to be considered a substantial change in circumstances and SpB is paid.
+Example: After arriving in Australia, a person suffers a serious long-term illness, which prevents them from working.
+The illness is deemed severe enough to be considered a substantial change in circumstances and the person has no other means of support so SpB is paid.

-Example: A person is granted a temporary visa offshore and migrates to Australia to marry their Australian citizen partner, even though the partner had become unemployed (employer bankruptcy) BEFORE the visa holder left their country.
+Example: A person is granted a temporary partner visa offshore and migrates to Australia to marry their Australian citizen partner, even though the partner had become unemployed (employer bankruptcy) BEFORE the visa holder left their country.
 Two weeks after arrival the visa holder applies for SpB due to financial hardship.
-As the substantial change occurred BEFORE the visa holder arrived in Australia, this is NOT considered a substantial change in circumstances beyond the person's control under SSAct section 739A(7) and SpB would NOT be paid.
+As the substantial change (that is, the partner's unemployment) occurred BEFORE the visa holder arrived in Australia, this is NOT considered a substantial change in circumstances beyond the person's control under SSAct section 739A(7) and SpB would NOT be paid.

-Example: A New Zealand citizen is granted a permanent resident visa onshore.
+Example: A New Zealand citizen in Australia on a SCV is granted a permanent resident visa onshore.
 Before the visa is granted, the person's employer becomes bankrupt.
-This is NOT a substantial change of circumstances beyond the person's control for the purposes of SSAct section 739A(7), because it occurred BEFORE the person became an Australian resident.
+This may be considered a substantial change of circumstances beyond the person's control for the purposes of SSAct section 739A(7), because it occurred after the person first entered Australia.

 Act reference: SSAct section 739A(7) Newly arrived resident's waiting period

-A non-sponsored newly arrived resident is a newly arrived resident who has not been nominated for migration to Australia by a sponsor.
+A non-sponsored migrant is a migrant who has not been nominated for migration to Australia by a sponsor.

 Changed circumstances that WOULD be considered substantial for the purposes of SpB

-Many changes in circumstances apply equally to sponsored and non-sponsored residents and partnered provisional visa holders.
+Many changes in circumstances apply equally to sponsored and non-sponsored migrants and partner visa holders.

-The following table provides examples of circumstances that WOULD be considered a substantial change for the purpose of qualification for SpB.
+The following table provides some examples of circumstances that WOULD be considered a substantial change for the purpose of qualification for SpB.
 The substantial change in circumstances MUST have occurred after the person arrived in Australia.
+This is not an exhaustive list and there may be other examples of a change in circumstances that could be considered substantial for the purpose of SpB qualification.

-Where family violence is involved, the claimant should be referred to a social worker.
+Where family or domestic violence is involved, the claimant should be referred to a social worker.
 A social worker should assess and document the claimant's situation.
-The information provided by a social worker should contribute to a decision about qualification for SpB, but the delegate, NOT the social worker, makes the final decision about qualification.
+The information provided by the social worker should contribute to a decision about qualification for SpB, but the delegate, NOT the social worker, makes the final decision about qualification.

 Changed circumstances that are NOT substantial for the purposes of SpB

-The following situations would NOT be considered a substantial change in circumstances for the purpose of qualification for SpB - where no other extenuating circumstances are involved.
+The following situations would generally NOT be considered a substantial change in circumstances for the purpose of qualification for SpB where no other extenuating circumstances (such as family and domestic violence or trauma) are involved.

 - Claimant and partner are separated but living under one roof.

-- Partner and the visa holder separate due to breakdown of the relationship and there is no domestic violence involved.
+- Claimant and partner separate due to breakdown of the relationship.

-- Partner misrepresents their circumstances (financial, physical, material) and the partnered provisional visa holder chooses to leave because of this.
+- Partner misrepresents their circumstances (financial, physical, material) and the partner visa holder chooses to end the relationship because of this.

-- Partner leaves work to study or train, engages in an unprofitable business, resorts to excessive gambling or makes another lifestyle choice that impacts on the couple financially.
+- Partner leaves work to study or train, engages in an unprofitable business, or makes another lifestyle choice that impacts on the couple financially.

-Example: The SpB claimant and the partner decide to have a child during the NARWP period.
+Example: The SpB claimant and the partner decide to have a child.
 The birth of a child (including multiple births) is NOT considered to be a substantial change in circumstances as it is a choice over which the couple did have control and SpB is NOT payable.

 While there is an expectation that a claimant and their partner are responsible for the decisions affecting their individual situations, mitigating circumstances may exist that require additional deliberation when assessing an individual's claim for SpB.
 The delegate has the authority to consider all available information regarding the claimant's individual circumstances before deciding if there was a substantial change in circumstances that was beyond the person's control.